 According to History.com (The History Channel's website),

 "…the Maya were centered in one geographical block covering all of the Yucatan Peninsula and modern-day Guatemala; Belize and parts of the Mexican states of Tabasco and Chiapas; and the western part of Honduras and El Salvador."So, while it's true that my great-grandmother was born in Chiapas, and the Maya had lived in parts of Chiapas, and my grandmother claimed that my mom had Mayan ancestry, I still wouldn't have known for sure if part of my ancestry was, in fact, Mayan.
 Until now.
+You see, I took Family Tree DNA's autosomal DNA test called Family Finder.
+And I'd like to share my results with you.

 Family Finder DNA Test Results